-$\underbrace{\text{Mitional Institute for occupational Safety and Health}}{\text{Dibenzo}(b,jk)fluorene}$ $\underbrace{\text{Dibenzo}(b,jk)fluorene}{8,9-\text{Benzofluoranthene}}$ $\underbrace{\text{Dibenzo}(b,jk)fluorene}{C{20}H{12}}$ $\underbrace{\text{Molecular mass: 252.3}}{\text{ICSC \# 0721}}$ $\underbrace{\text{CAS \# 207-08-9}}{\text{RTECS \# DF6350000}}$ $\underbrace{\text{EC \# 601-036-00-5}}{\text{March 25, 1999 Peer reviewed}}$ TYPES OF HAZARD/ EXPOSURE ACUTE HAZA SYMPTON PREVENTION FIRST AID/ FIRE FIGHTING FIRE In case of fire in the surroundings: use appropriate extinguishing media.
+Image: Weight of the second stress of the TYPES OF HAZARD/ EXPOSURE ACUTE HAZA SYMPTON PREVENTION FIRST AID/ FIRE FIGHTING FIRE In case of fire in the surroundings: use appropriate extinguishing media.
 EXPLOSION EXPOSURE AVOID ALL CONTACT! •INHALATION Local exhaust or breathing prot ection.
 Fresh air, rest. •SKIN Protective gloves.
 Protective cl othing.
 Remove contaminated clothes.
-Rinse and then wash skin with water and soap. •EYES Safety spectacles or eye protect combination with breathing pro- if powder.
+Rinse and then wash skin with water and soap. •EYES Safety spectacles or eye protection in combination with breathing protection if powder.
 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor. •INGESTION Do not eat, drink, or smoke during work.
+Rinse mouth.
 Refer for medical attention.
-SPILLAGE DISPOSAL STORAGE PACKAGING & LABELLING Sweep spilled substance into covered containers; if appropriate, moisten first to prevent dusting.
+SPILLAGE SPILLAGE DISPOSAL STORAGE PACKAGING & LABELLIN CKAGING & LABELLING Sweep spilled substance into covered containers; if appropriate, moisten first to prevent dusting.
 Carefully collect remainder, then remove to safe place.
-Do NOT let this chemical enter the environment.Provision to contain effluent from fire extinguishing.
-Well closed.T symbol N symbol R: 45-50/53 S: 53-45-60-61 SEE IMPORTANT INFORMATION ON BACK ICSC: 0721 Prepared in the context of cooperation between the International Programme on Chemical Safety & the Commission of the European Communities (C) IPCS CEC 1994.
+Do NOT let this chemical enter the environment. contain effluent from fire .
+Well closed.
+T symbol N symbol R: 45-50/53 S: 53-45-60-61 SEE IMPORTANT INFORMATION ON BACK ICSC: 0721 Prepared in the context of cooperation between the International Programme on Chemical Safety & the Commission of the European Communities (C) IPCS CEC 1994.
 No modifications to the International version have been made except to add the OSHA PELs, NIOSH RELs and NIOSH IDLH values.